v-fox/live_opensuse_hsf/README.md

 * fresh Mozilla Firefox browser and Thunderbird e-mail client for your web-surfing needs
 * Clementine audio player, VLC and S/Mplayer video players for your multimedia needs
 * LibreOffice, Calibre and GIMP for your documentational needs
-* Tor and Polipo for your anti-censorship needs
+* Tor, Polipo and proxychains for your anti-censorship needs
+* nmap, reaver, hydra/-gtk, mtr, rancid, minicom, lftp for your networking needs
-* zsh, kmscon, nmap and other various console & networking tools
+* mc, zsh, kmscon, android-tools and other various console tools
 * gparted, testdisk, snapper, disktype and other filesystem tools
 * exfat and zfs kernel modules
 * bunch of useful repos pre-configured for games, emulators and recent, mostly stable updates

 It does NOT provide:
 --------------------
-— proprietary video drivers (because they suck and are pain in the ass) and video driver support for anything without KMS, for that matter
+— proprietary video drivers (because they suck and are pain in the ass), and video driver support for anything without KMS for that matter
 — KDE or Gnome pre-installed (because of how fat the former and how ugly the later are) — any language packages (for space conservation). add your language in yast after installation — Wayland packages (because it's too raw yet)